REG-Linux/reg-linux.github.io/index.md

     </div>
     <ol class="steps">
       <li>
-        <strong>Choose the right image.</strong> Visit the download page, pick the build for your hardware, and grab the latest release.
+        <strong>Choose the right image.</strong> Visit the download page, consult the wiki installation guide for supported devices, and grab the latest release that matches your hardware.
       </li>
       <li>
-        <strong>Flash to storage.</strong> Use tools like balenaEtcher or Raspberry Pi Imager to write the image to an SD card or SSD.
+        <strong>Flash to storage.</strong> Follow the wiki's recommended tools—balenaEtcher, Raspberry Pi Imager, or plain `dd`—and verify the image on your SD card or SSD.
       </li>
       <li>
-        <strong>First boot & setup.</strong> Power on, walk through the EmulationStation onboarding, and pair your controllers.
+        <strong>First boot & setup.</strong> Power on, run through the EmulationStation onboarding, pair controllers, and reference the wiki for troubleshooting or controller mapping tips.
       </li>
       <li>
-        <strong>Load your library.</strong> Add ROMs via network share, USB drive, or the built-in file manager, then refresh the gamelist.
+        <strong>Load your library.</strong> Add ROMs via network share, USB drive, or the built-in file manager, then refresh the gamelist per the wiki's guidance.
       </li>
     </ol>
     <div class="cta-panel">
       <div>
         <h3>Need help?</h3>
-        <p>Join the community channels or open an issue on GitHub—contributors are active and eager to assist.</p>
+        <p>Read the wiki, join Discord, or open a GitHub issue—contributors are active and eager to assist.</p>
       </div>
       <a class="btn primary" href="https://github.com/REG-Linux" target="_blank" rel="noreferrer">Get support</a>
     </div>